-BEYLE, a documentary short film, explores the life and legacy of Yiddish activist and artist Beyle Schaechter-Gottesman.
+A new documentary film explores the life and legacy of Yiddish activist and artist Beyle Schaechter-Gottesman.

-The Wexler Oral History Project is excited to announce BEYLE: The Artist and Her Legacy, a forthcoming new short documentary film about beloved Yiddish poet, artist, and activist Beyle Schaechter-Gottesman, z"l.
+The Yiddish Book Center's Wexler Oral History Project is excited to present BEYLE: The Artist and Her Legacy, a forty-minute documentary film about beloved Yiddish poet, artist, and activist Beyle Schaechter-Gottesman, z"l.
 Screenings of BEYLE are taking place around the country and abroad.
 See the list of film screenings.

 Beyle (pronounced "bay-luh") was born in 1920 and raised in Czernowitz by her father, a proud Yiddishist, and her mother, an admired folksinger.
 After surviving the Holocaust in Europe, she raised her children in Yiddish in a small community in New York City known as Bainbridgivke.
 She began writing to provide material in Yiddish for her children’s study and play.